akka/akka/akka-docs/src/main/paradox/general/stream/stream-design.md

 @@@

 There is only limited support for treating `onError` in Akka Streams compared to the operators that are available for the transformation of data elements, which is intentional in the spirit of the previous paragraph.
-Since `onError` signals that the stream is collapsing, its ordering semantics are not the same as for stream completion: transformation stages of any kind will just collapse with the stream, possibly still holding elements in implicit or explicit buffers.
+Since `onError` signals that the stream is collapsing, its ordering semantics are not the same as for stream completion: transformation stages of any kind will collapse with the stream, possibly still holding elements in implicit or explicit buffers.
 This means that data elements emitted before a failure can still be lost if the `onError` overtakes them.

 The ability for failures to propagate faster than data elements is essential for tearing down streams that are back-pressured—especially since back-pressure can be the failure mode (e.g. by tripping upstream buffers which then abort because they cannot do anything else; or if a dead-lock occurred).